skeezicsb/PERQemu/PERQemu/Readme.txt

 there are some known quirks/bugs to be aware of:

-4. PNX 2 (and PNX 3) boot failure at DDS 142.
+4. PNX boot failure at DDS 142.

-Symptoms:  Attempting to boot from the PNX 2 or PNX 3 installation floppies causes the DDS to stop at 142 and the process to hang.
+Symptoms:  Attempting to boot from the PNX installation floppies causes the DDS to stop at 142 and the process to hang.

 Workaround:  The version of the VFY microcode included on the available floppies contains a bug -- or relies on a quirk of the hardware -- that causes the Victim test to fail when a 16K CPU is configured.
-When the DDS stops at 142, type "debug jump $808" to resume execution, bypassing the failed test.
+For PNX versions 2 or 3, when the DDS stops at 142, type "debug jump $808" to resume execution, bypassing the failed test.
 Note that the DDS status will be off for the remainder of the session, and will not stop at 255 when PNX has completed booting.
 A patch to detect and fix this has been developed and is included in PERQemu v0.5.8 and beyond.

+Update: The PNX 5 boot floppy uses different microcode that fails in the same way but in a different location; looking to update the patch or figure out if the Victim register implementation needs to be relaxed to allow PNX to run, as this busted code DOES work on the actual hardware.
+Hmmm.

 5. PNX video glitches.